-- Guest Fighter: Elaine shows up as a bonus character (along with other Konami characters such as Pastel) in Konami's 1998 Fighting Game Battle Tryst.
+- Guest Fighter: Elaine shows up as a hidden unlockable character (alongside fellow Konami heroine Pastel) in the 1998 Fighting Game Battle Tryst.

 - Getting the Infinity +1 Sword is rather counter-intuitive, you have to destroy the Big Bad's throne while in the middle of fighting him.

 - Password Save: The game is fairly long, so if players lose, they are given a password to restore their progress in future playthroughs.
 This may be the only arcade game in its genre (besides Gauntlet Legends) that does this.